-Tip: If for some reason you don’t see this message (or you close your browser by accident), you can always download a copy online: search for your LLC name here, then click its Business ID on the left.
-Then scroll down to the “History” section and click the Registration Number of the “Initial Filing”.
+Tip: If for some reason you don’t see this message (or you close your browser by accident), you can always download a copy online by searching for your LLC name here, then clicking its Business ID on the left.
+Then scroll down to the “History” section and click the Registration Number of the “Initial Filing“.

 You’re finished!
 There are no more steps in filing your Articles of Organization online.
 Please proceed to the next step below.

 If you have any questions, you can contact the South Dakota Secretary of State at 605-773-4845 (Monday through Friday, 8:00am – 5:00pm Central Time).

 Search your domain name

 If you plan on building a website, you can quickly register your domain name.
 Creating a website with your business name as the domain name can help people find your business online.
 You can easily search and purchase a domain name through GoDaddy.

 Matt holds a Bachelor's Degree in business from Drexel University with a concentration in business law.
 He performs extensive research and analysis to convert state laws into simple instructions anyone can follow to form their LLC - all for free!
 Read more about Matt Horwitz and LLC University.